Vlastbia/pybdaq/README.md

 Credits
 -------

-This library is developed by [Angaza Design](http://www.angazadesign.com).
+This library has been developed largely by [Angaza Design](http://www.angazadesign.com), but external contributions are welcome.

 License
 -------